 Remember that you could still have HAE even if no one else in your family has it.
 One in four HAE cases results from a spontaneous change in their genetic code, so there may be no family history to help with your diagnosis.
 Knowing your symptoms can help your doctor decide whether you should be tested for HAE.
-Filling in your Symptom Profile can help get your conversation started.
+Filling in your Doctor Discussion Guide can help get your conversation started.

 Confirming the diagnosis

-The only way to know for certain that you have HAE is with a blood test.
+To know for certain that you have HAE, a blood test is recommended.
 Your doctor will measure your levels of the proteins C4 and C1 esterase inhibitor.
-If you have HAE, this test can also help determine whether you have Type I HAE or Type II HAE.
+If you have HAE, this test can also help determine whether you have Type I or Type II HAE.